Trump to consider halting Saudi oil imports, says U.S. has 'plenty'

-U.S. President Donald Trump said on Monday that his administration was looking at the possibility of stopping incoming Saudi Arabian crude oil shipments as a measure to support the battered domestic drilling industry.
+President Donald Trump said on Monday that his administration was considering the possibility of stopping incoming Saudi Arabian crude oil shipments as a measure to support the battered domestic drilling industry.
 "Well, I'll look at it," Trump told reporters at a daily news conference after he was asked about requests by some Republican lawmakers to block the shipments under his executive authority.

 The collapse in prices has threatened to tilt the once-booming U.S. oil industry into bankruptcy.
-Trump described the drop as short-term and stemming from a "financial squeeze" but said the oil industry was hurting from a lack of demand.
+Trump described the drop as short-term and stemming from a "financial squeeze," but said the oil industry was hurting from a lack of demand, as states have imposed stay-in-place restrictions to curb the spread of the virus.

 The Department of Energy is in the process of leasing some of the roughly 77 million barrels of available space in the Strategic Petroleum Reserve to U.S. oil companies to help them deal with dearth of commercial storage as the coronavirus outbreak crushes domestic energy demand.
 The administration initially wanted to purchase the crude oil directly, but Congress has yet to approve the funding.